apache/spark-website/downloads.md

 <ul id="sparkReleaseNotes"></ul>

+### Archived Releases

+As new Spark releases come out for each development stream, previous ones will be archived, but they are still available at [Spark release archives](https://archive.apache.org/dist/spark/).

 ### Nightly Packages and Artifacts
 For developers, Spark maintains nightly builds and SNAPSHOT artifacts.
 More information is available on the [the Developer Tools page](/developer-tools.html#nightly-builds).